How to Cure the Christmas Blues Before They Ruin Your Holiday.

 - Keep a small trash can handy to throw away price tags and paper too small to use elsewhere.

-- Hold onto tags if you are unsure of sizes.
+- Hold onto receipts if you are unsure of sizes.
 That way the person can exchange the item if they need to without a hassle.

 Before you begin anything, you must know how many people are coming.
 Try not to invite more people than your home can hold (or some of your guests might be eating outside).
 Once you know the numbers, you can begin the preparations.
 Start as soon as possible so you are ready and don't have to fight the crowds at the last minute.
 Note: the majority of the fresh items that the store had in stock on Monday they still have in stock on Wednesday.
 That means getting it on Monday would make more sense.